I always wondered how damaged dreadlocked hair would become. A bunch of knots all over your head can’t be good…or can it?

 - You’re over-maintaining your locs

-- You’re excessively itching your scalp
+- You’re excessively scratching your scalp

 - Your locs are too heavy